WEKS: History

 WEKS went on the air in or around 1995 licensed to Zebulon.
-Owned by Legacy Media, LLC. and branded as "92.5 FM The Bear," (a nod to the Griffin High School mascot, the grizzly bear) the then satellite-fed Country music formatted radio station served Griffin and the immediate surrounding areas with 6kW from a tower south of Griffin in the town of Zebulon.
+Owned by Legacy Media, LLC. and branded as "92.5 FM The Bear," (a nod to the Griffin High School mascot, the grizzly bear) the then satellite-fed Country music formatted radio station served Griffin and the immediate surrounding areas with 6 kW from a tower south of Griffin in the town of Zebulon.
 Original studios for WEKS were also located in Griffin.

-In 2006, WEKS upgraded to 25kW from a new tower located near the town of Gay.
+In 2006, WEKS upgraded to 25 kW from a new tower located near the town of Gay.
 This upgrade gave WEKS better coverage to the cities of Fayetteville, and Newnan, as well as giving WEKS fringe coverage into the southern portion of Atlanta.
 Around this time, the station moved its studios into downtown Senoia.

 In the early 2010s, WEKS dropped Jones Radio Networks' satellite-fed Country music programming and the station moved to local programming.

 In 2017, Christopher Murray bought Legacy Media, LLC.
 After this, WEKS saw a major overhaul in programming.
 The station began strictly centering its music towards new country, rather than a mix of classic and new country; a slogan change from "The Best Of Today's Country, Plus The Legends" to "The Southside's Best Country" reflected this change, as well as a slight rebrand from "92.5 The Bear" to "The Bear 92.5."
 Around this time, the station studios were moved once again, this time to Downtown Fayetteville.

-In November of 2021, Atlanta radio veteran Cadillac Jack joined WEKS to host the stations' afternoon drive slot.
+In November 2021, Atlanta radio veteran Cadillac Jack joined WEKS to host the stations' afternoon drive slot.
 Cadillac Jack worked at various different radio stations in Atlanta before his 22-year stint at WKHX as the stations' morning show host.

+In April 2023, now former morning hosts Robbie Ashley and Cal Cross were involved in an argument, which started live on the air and then escalated further once off the air.
+Both hosts were later fired over the incident and Midday host Chris East was temporarily placed on Mornings for a few weeks before the station debuted its new morning show featuring Cadillac Jack, who came from afternoons on WEKS and his ex-wife, Donna.

+In March 2024, Robbie Ashley and Cal Cross returned to mornings on WEKS, with Cadillac Jack moving back to the afternoon slot replacing Kevin Steele.
+This was short-lived, however, as Cadillac Jack was fired from WEKS only a couple of weeks later, with Kevin Steele returning once again to afternoons.

+Not long after the return of Ashley and Cross to mornings on WEKS, Ashley was fired once again from the station.
+Operations Manager and midday host Chris East would move from the midday slot down to mornings (joining Cross) as Ashley's replacement.